verrazzano/docs/content/en/docs/setup/install/installation.md

     -o jsonpath="{.items[0].metadata.name}") | grep '"operation":"install"'
 ```

-Once the install is complete, you can use the console urls.
+After the installation is complete, you can use the console URLs.
-Refer to [Access Verrazzano]({{< relref "/docs/operations/" >}}) for more information on how to access the Verrazzano consoles.
+For more information on how to access the Verrazzano consoles, see [Access Verrazzano]({{< relref "/docs/operations/" >}}).git ad
 ## Verify the install

 Verrazzano installs multiple objects in multiple namespaces.
 In the `verrazzano-system` namespaces, all the pods in the `Running` state, does not guarantee, but likely indicates that Verrazzano is up and running.